Pre-training with Meta Learning for Chinese Word Segmentation: Experiment

 Out-of-Vocabulary (OOV) words denote the words which exist in inference phase but don't exist in training phase.
 OOV words are a critical cause of errors on CWS tasks.
-We evaluate the recalls of OOV words on test sets of all twelve criteria in Table~\ref{tbl:exp-oov}.
+We evaluate recalls of OOV words on test sets of all twelve criteria in Table~\ref{tbl:exp-oov}.

-Results show that our PTM-CWS outperforms BERT-Base on 10/12 criteria and improves OOV recall by 0.99\% on average.
-This indicates that PTM-CWS can benefit from our proposed pre-training methodology and recognize more OOV words in the test phase.
+Results show that \textsc{Meta}\textsc{Seg} outperforms BERT-Base on ten of twelve criteria and improves OOV recall by 0.99\% on average.
+This indicates that \textsc{Meta}\textsc{Seg} could benefit from our proposed pre-training methodology and recognize more OOV words in inference phase.